0300dbdd1b/BIP_39-Mnemonic_Generator/README.md

 "The aim of this repo is to show all the steps to get from a random (or not) number to a BIP_39 mnemonic passphrase/seed"

+/!\ There is a GUI version in the branch section

 ##  Use :

 ```